samsung-cnct/k2/Documentation/tags/README.md

 - roles/kraken.clean

 ### config_only
-**: Used for debugging the parsing of the config file**
+**: To use for debugging the parsing of the config file**
 - roles/kraken.config

 ### assembler
- **: Render and then assemble all of the part files for cloud-config to make XXXX.cloud-config for each nodePool**
+ **: Render and then assemble all of the part files for cloud-config to make XXXX.cloud-config for each nodePool **
 - roles/kraken.config
 - roles/kraken.cluster_common
 - roles/kraken.nodePool/kraken.nodePool.selector